-You might be wondering if you can use the same mattress you use at home for your RV, however, there are actually several differences between an RV mattress and the standard mattress you use at home.
+You might be wondering if you can use the same mattress you use at home for your RV, however, there are several differences between an RV mattress and the standard mattress you use at home.

-RV Mattresses are lighter
+RV Mattresses Are Lighter

 Everything you put inside your RV affects the overall weight.
-It’s important to know your trailer’s GTWR (gross trailer weight rating) which is the total mass of your road trailer when it is fully loaded.
-RV mattresses are lighter which keeps their effect on GTWR to a minimum.
+It’s important to know your trailer’s GTWR (gross trailer weight rating), which is the total mass of your road trailer when it is fully loaded.
+RV mattresses are lighter, which keeps their effect on GTWR to a minimum.

 RV Mattresses are shorter and thinner in size than their household counterpart.

 RV mattresses are designed to allow them to fit on the tiny bed spaces inside your campers.
 The sizes of RV mattresses are designed to be smaller compared to their household counterparts.
-Some RVs may have a “queen” sized bed but expect it to be a few inches smaller than the standard sizes you see on household mattresses.
+Some RVs may have a “queen” bed but expect it to be a few inches smaller than the standard sizes you see on household mattresses.

 RV Mattresses are more flexible to fit into such a tiny space